Personal

 My superpower is fighting the systems by not participating in them (or limiting participation)

-- Taxes - I'm happy to pay taxes (and I do pay them), but the layers of complexity lobbied into fruition by the big-Tax industry need ripped out.
+• Taxes - I'm happy to pay taxes (and I do pay them), but the layers of complexity lobbied into fruition by the big-Tax industry need removed.

 Political Beliefs

-The political system in the United States is corrupt.
+The political system in the United States is corrupt and heavily favors the wealthy.

 Ultimately, I believe these things will naturally start the formation of political movements and parties that speak to the people they represent and lobby for those issues - instead of what the money brings.